nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 In this tutorial we go through the basic steps necessary to establish a Relationship to another Identity and send Messages between two Identities with an existing Relationship.
-This will create a better understanding of these processes, which will help you on automating them for your organization.
+This will create a better understanding of these processes, which will help you automating them for your organization.

 It is not mandatory to have an own Connector installed.
-The following steps include include small interactive pieces of the Connector's API documentation that, when executed, fire Requests on a Connector we provide for testing purposes.
+The following steps include small interactive pieces of the Connector's API documentation that, when executed, fire Requests on a Connector we provide for testing purposes.

 If you would like to use it, start by checking the health of the Connector:

 {% include rapidoc api_route_regex="^get /health$" title="" %}

-However, you are welcome to use your own Connector, either with a REST client (e.g. Insomnia or Postman) or by using the RapiDoc documentation (/docs/rapidoc) hosted on your Connector.
+Nevertheless, you are welcome to use your own Connector, either with a REST client (e.g. Insomnia or Postman) or by using the RapiDoc documentation (/docs/rapidoc) hosted on your Connector.

 The payloads for the Requests that are sent during this tutorial contain placeholders marked with `<...>`.
 You need to replace them with values before you send the Requests.